Investment and Distribution of Fund Monies

 Funds are invested according to their investment objectives in the growth, balanced growth, balanced income, and maintenance of principal options.
-Details about the Community Foundation's fund managers and investment options can be found in the Fund Performance document and the Statement of Investment Objectives and Policies document.
+Details about the Community Foundation's fund managers, investment options and investment policies can be found in the Fund Performance document and the Statement of Investment Objectives and Policies document.

 Under the Community Foundation’s “$500,000 policy,” donors who create funds with $500,000 or more may recommend an investment option – either using the Community Foundation’s pooled funds, as stated above, or an alternative one.
 The Community Foundation’s Investment Committee considers all suggestions and presents its final investment recommendations for investments to the Board of Trustees based on the best way to achieve the fund’s purpose and impact.
 The Board of Trustees is not bound nor obligated to approve any recommendations.
 The Community Foundation’s current investment managers for funds invested within the “$500,000 policy” are: